covrom/dfs/README.md

-# dfs
+# DFS (Disk-backed File Store)

-A high-performance, disk-backed key-value store with versioning and optimistic concurrency control, designed for simplicity and reliability.
+A high-performance, persistent key-value store with versioning, transactions, and optimistic concurrency control, designed for simplicity and reliability.

 ## Features

 - **Persistent storage**: All data is safely written to disk in an append-only log
 - **Human-readable format**: Data stored as JSON lines for easy inspection and debugging
 - **Version control**: Every record has a version number that increments on changes
+- **ACID Transactions**: Atomic operations with version checking and conflict detection
 - **Optimistic locking**: Supports concurrent access with version checking
 - **Automatic compaction**: Regularly cleans up deleted records and old versions
 - **Thread-safe**: Safe for concurrent use by multiple goroutines